One of the biggest bottlenecks for companies on LinkedIn is simple: how to make posts without new content?

 - No steady flow of customer stories or internal news

-- Technical team is already overloaded
+- Technical team is already overloaded and can’t help with new content

 - Risk of repeating themselves or posting low-value filler